Why I Stopped Treading Water

 An old boss used to say “If you aren’t moving forward, you are just treading water.”
-When I submitted my resignation a few weeks ago, I had these word close to my heart.
+When I submitted my resignation a few weeks ago, I had these words close to my heart.

-Since 2011, I’ve went to work at the same place.
-During this time, I’ve seen countless people come and go. and I’ve moved from being a Developer to being a System Administrator in 2013.
+Since 2011, I’ve gone to work at the same place.
+During this time, I’ve seen countless people come and go.
+And I’ve moved from being a Developer to being a System Administrator in 2013.

-After 5 years in the same role, you end up mastering it.
+After five years in the same role, you end up mastering it.
 You end up treading water.
 I knew what to expect.
 I felt safe, comfortable and valued.
-I had enough employee capital that when I asked for things like attending conferences that the answer was generally ‘yes’.
-Flexibility and good commute were some other perks that I enjoyed.
+I had enough employee capital that when I asked for things like attending conferences that the answer was generally ‘yes.’
+Flexibility and reasonable commute were some other perks that I enjoyed.